As a way to prove one's thieving credentials, the best Impossible Theft is to steal something metaphysical.

 - Final Fantasy XII: Revenant Wings shows where all the that Level Grinding from XII went, as Vaan can casually steal concepts and attributes from an enemy, up to and including their sense of time, and make use of it himself.
 He steps it up by Final Fantasy Tactics A2, where he's essentially become the most incredible thief of Ivalice.

-- Final Fantasy Tactics: In addition to more mundane thieving skills, the thief class can learn "Steal Heart," which charms an enemy of the opposite sex.
+- Final Fantasy Tactics: In addition to more mundane thieving skills, the thief class can learn "Steal Exp" and "Steal Heart" (which charms an enemy of the opposite sex).

 - In Kingdom Hearts:

-- Kingdom Hearts I: the Queen of Hearts accuses Alice of stealing her heart.
-The real culprit was a Heartless.
+- Kingdom Hearts: the Queen of Hearts accuses Alice of attempting to steal her heart.
 In this game series, the "heart" is the emotional seat of characters, usually represented by a glowing pink/gold heart-shape.
-Instead of Alice, it was stolen by a heartless, who go around trying to take the hearts from people.
+The real culprit in this case wasn't Alice but a Heartless, who go around trying to take the hearts from people.